00015775/CorrNet/macOS_en.md

 Why does Python have to be **3.9**?

--PyTorch on macOS is the most stable in 3.9.
+- PyTorch on macOS is the most stable in 3.9.
--decord has compatibility issues with python>3.10.
+- decord has compatibility issues with python>3.10.
 The-CorrNet project itself assumes Python 3.8/3.9 in Linux.

 ---